So, you’ve got a green thumb and want to try cultivating cannabis in Australia?

 Undoing centuries’ worth of misinformation is no easy task.
 Like strain names, the terms Indica and Sativa can be equally misleading.

 Indica is a term used to describe cannabis with a sedative effect, while Sativa is uplifting.

-Cannabis has grown on earth (every corner of earth) for a very, very, long time.
+Cannabis has grown on earth (every corner of the earth) for a very, very long time.